-Staff have the power to search without consent for prohibited items including mobile phones, knives, weapons, alcohol, illegal drugs, stolen items, tobacco, e-cigarettes, cigarette paper, fireworks, pornographic images and any article that has been or likely to cause or has been used to cause an offence, personal injury, or damage to property, or any item banned from the school.
+Staff have the power to search without consent for prohibited items including mobile phones, knives, weapons, alcohol, illegal drugs, stolen items, tobacco, e-cigarettes, cigarette paper, fireworks, pornographic images and any

 School staff can seize any prohibited item found because of a search.
 They can also seize an item they consider harmful or detrimental to school discipline.